merklefruit/SaaS4Devs/README.md

 <div align=center>
 <img width=900 src=media/saas4devs.png/>
 </div>

-This document is a collection of useful **links, resources, advice & more** about the Software as a Service business, especially tailored towards developers.
+This document is a collection of useful **resources, advice & more** about the Software as a Service business, especially tailored towards developers.

-Created by [Nicolas Racchi](https://www.nicolasracchi.com/). *If you'd like to receive updates about this project, subscribe [here](https://buttondown.email/saas4devs).*
+Created by [Nicolas Racchi](https://www.nicolasracchi.com/). *If you'd like to receive updates about this project, [subscribe here](https://buttondown.email/saas4devs).*

 **Don’t forget to leave a ⭐️ if you found this useful!**